HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 - Parameter: $makeactive
    - Type: int
-   - Description: When set to 3, this activates the new version
+   - Description: When set to 3, this activates the new version.
+Stored as varchar(8) in the database

 - Parameter: $motd
    - Type: varchar
-   - Description: Message of the day displayed
+   - Description: Message of the day displayed.
+Stored as varchar(50) in the database

 - Parameter: $userid
    - Type: int
-   - Description: User ID, used for authorization
+   - Description: User ID, used for authorization.
+Stored as int(10) in the database

 ## Calling Methods
 - GET